 Robert Frost was a character and he built his own kind of image as a poet for the public.
 He had said that the poem came to him in one quick rush, but biographers have found drafts of the poem that show revisions.
 No matter.
 I am sure it was a poem that came to him in a rush.
-It has happen to me and no matter how much I play with the words and lines later, it will always feel like it came in one piece.
+It has happened to me that way and no matter how much I play with the words and lines later, it will always feel like it came in one piece.

 In Roads Not Taken: Rereading Robert Frost, a story is retold about a conversation Frost had with an audience member about the poem after a reading at Bowdoin College.

 The poem had been around for 24 years and was a part of his reading repertoire.
 During the Q&A, a young man named N. Arthur Bleau asked that standard and unanswerable question - Which poem is your favorite?
 Frost replied that he liked them all equally.
 But after the reading, Frost invited Bleau up to the stage and told him that really his favorite was "Stopping by Woods on a Snowy Evening."
 And, according to Bleau, he told him the poem's back story.